George Anson's voyage around the world: Pacific crossing

 Based on earlier accounts, Anson expected the Pacific crossing to be an easy one, taking about two months.
-Other voyagers had dropped south from Acapulco at 15°51'N to pick up the tradewinds that blew constantly to the west between 10° and 14°N. However, none of them had left in May by which time the band of favorable wind had moved further north as summer approached.
+Other voyagers had dropped south from Acapulco at 15°51'N to pick up the tradewinds that blew constantly to the west between 10° and 14°N. However, none of them had left in May by which time the band of favourable wind had moved further north as summer approached.
 Centurion and Gloucester wasted seven weeks in constant heat and variable light wind, or no wind at all, getting as far south as 6°40'N before giving up and heading north again.
 Under normal circumstances, such a delay would be a nuisance but with ships and crew in poor condition, disaster soon unfolded.
-The foremast of Centurion split just days out from Acapulco and Gloucester lost its mainmast in the mid-June and although improvised repairs were made, she was now much slower.
+The foremast of Centurion split just days out from Acapulco and Gloucester lost its mainmast in mid-June and although improvised repairs were made, she was now much slower.
 Scurvy broke out first amongst the prisoners captured from the Spanish prize vessels and then at the end of June, amongst the regular crew members.

 During July, Gloucester lost most of its remaining rigging and a large leak opened so that by 13 August the water inside was seven feet deep despite continuous pumping.
 Captain Mitchell sent a distress signal to Anson but the initial response was that leaks in Centurion were now so serious that she too was in danger of sinking.
 However, when the full details emerged, Anson saw there were no alternative but to salvage whatever possible from Gloucester (not much except the captured bullion), transfer the crew and then set the ship on fire to ensure that the hulk did not drift into Spanish-held Guam.
 Eight to ten men were dying every day and the leak became so severe that even Anson had to take his turn at the pump.
 It was now a race to find land, even Guam, before the ship sunk.
 Tinian lies to the north and a little east of Guam and was sighted on 23 August but it took four days to find safe anchorage.
 Anson had a Spanish flag hoisted in the hope of gaining a better reception and a proa carrying four native people and one Spaniard came out to meet them.
 Fortunately they were the only ones on the island so Centurion came inshore and anchored.
-The sick were landed, 128 in all, a task that Anson and the crew of the proa helped but 21 died during the landing or immediately after.
+The sick were landed, 128 in all, a task that Anson and the crew of the proa helped with but 21 died during the landing or immediately after.